Question:

 To determine whether you need to obtain copyright permission to include an image in your dissertation or thesis, follow these steps:

-2. Check if the material is covered by a Creative Commons (CC) license.
+- Check if the material is covered by a Creative Commons (CC) license.
 CC licenses provide advance permission for reuse subject to minor conditions, so CC-licensed materials can be used in dissertations or theses without permission in the vast majority of cases.
-Harvard Library maintains an excellent guide to finding CC-licensed materials.